The Best Beach in Every State

-Located due south of Custer State Park’s bison and Mount Rushmore’s stone presidential heads is this crystal clear reservoir on the Cheyenne River that’s perfect for cooling off beneath South Dakota’s sweltering summer sun.
-Per BlackHillsBadlands.com, “Angostura’s 36-miles of shoreline offers some of the finest sandy beaches in the state, with water that’s 66 degrees on average during the summer.”
-Fun fact: there’s a 9-hole disc golf course on-site as well to work up a sweat and make the cool water temperature extra refreshing!
+Located due south of Custer State Park’s bison and Mount Rushmore’s stone presidential heads is this crystal-clear reservoir on the Cheyenne River that’s perfect for cooling off beneath South Dakota’s sweltering summer sun.
+Per BlackHillsBadlands.com, “Angostura’s 36 miles of shoreline offers some of the finest sandy beaches in the state, with water that’s 66 degrees on average during the summer.”
+Fun fact: There’s a nine-hole disc golf course on-site as well to work up a sweat and make the cool water temperature extra refreshing!

 Tennessee: Grundy Lakes, South Cumberland State Park, Tracy City

 When it comes to finding the best beach for families in Tennessee, it’s best to trust a mom—or in this case, a Nashville Moms blog.
 They say that this “man-made beach near Chattanooga is perfect for lounging in the sun or for spreading out a water-side picnic,” adding that there’s also “a swim-up dock the sunbathers, and jumping children.”
 If beach time isn’t enough to satisfy after making the 90-minute drive from Music City, hike to one of the waterfalls along the state park trails, including the most gorgeous waterfall in the state.

 Texas: Rockport Beach, Rockport